Skip to main content

 • Indicator for whether the respondent was located in the same zip code, was created for all pairs of years

 • The level of detail available determines whether a variable is placed within the restricted release "Geocode xxxx" files.
-For example, general country level information, such as whether the respondent resided at various points in time within or outside of the United States, is available to all users with no restriction, while the specific county or SMSA in which he or she resided at a specific interview point is present only within the restricted release Geocode data files.
+For example, general country level information, such as whether the respondent resided at various points in time within or outside of the United States, is available to all users with no restriction, while the specific county or SMSA in which he or she resided at a specific interview point is present only within the restricted-use Geocode data files.

 • The "Misc. xxxx" areas of interest contain a set of variables titled 'Does R Live on a Farm or in a Rural Area?'
 The interviewer answers this question based on observation when at the respondent's permanent residence; if the interview takes place elsewhere, the interviewer asks the respondent about the place of residence.
 There are no consistent criteria for the definition of nonfarm property as rural.
 These variables should not be considered a replacement for the created KEY VARIABLE, 'Current Residence Urban/Rural?'